 June S. Stillman was an active member for many years in the American Library Association, Southeastern Library Association, Florida Library Association, and United Faculty of Florida.
 As a member of the Florida Library Association, June was instrumental in building involvement with the Library Orientation and Bibliographic Instruction Caucus, serving as its Clearinghouse Director for many years.
 She was an active member of the Beta Phi Mu and Phi Kappa Phi national honor societies.

-What makes June Stillman’s contributions to the UCF Library remarkable is not her achievements, but her commitment to the university and the library profession.
+What makes June Stillman’s contributions to the UCF Libraries remarkable is not only her achievements, but her commitment to the university and the library profession.
 Her pursuit of accurate, timely information for faculty and students set a high service standard for the entire library staff.
 She valued learning for its own sake.
-Her work at the UCF Library has had an impact on the UCF experience of almost every graduate through the services she helped establish, and the collection she helped build.
+Her work at the UCF library has had an impact on the UCF experience of almost every graduate through the services she helped establish, and the collection she helped build.

 By example and by encouragement, she was an inspiration to her family and friends and to the student assistants and university colleagues who worked with her.
 After her untimely and tragic death in 1998, this annual scholarship was established by those who loved and respected her, to honor June S. Stillman and to keep her memory alive forever.

 Last updated December 03, 2013 11:57:35 AM